-water@leeds is excited to announce a two part Career Progression event, with panels made up of the inspiring winners of the Water Woman Award 2021 and colleagues in HR and research support.
+water@leeds is excited to announce a Career Progression event, with a panel made up of the inspiring winners of the Water Woman Award 2021.

 This event is open to everyone associated with water@leeds, irrespective of gender.
 The panel will share their thoughts on a set of career development and progression questions, including: